-The welded joint withstands longitudinal tensile stresses which avoids the need to build thrust blocks, especially at the elbows, when the pipes and the special fittings have been designed to make a self-anchored pipeline..
+When used, the welded joint withstands longitudinal tensile stresses which avoids the need to build any thrust blocks at change of directions or special fittings.

 Curved alignment

 The deflection between two consecutive pipeline elements fitted together can reach from 0,5° to 2,2° depending on the diameter of the pipe and the type of joint.
 They can then be laid around a minimum radius of curvature close to 150 to 300 m, depending on the effective lengths and diameters of the pipes.